Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Time, as sines exponentially increasing frequency, with 100FPS as the most-frequent-wave-period.
             - ⋯ Read from Internet, with WebRTC, RabbitMQ preferable.
                 - ⋯ Each data packet (1+ cells) references its meta-data (cell shape) by ID; when/if meta-data changes, it's re-sent, and the other side can request it if it doesn't know it (such as when the packet got lost).
 Though, cell shape shouldn't ever change, or there's a big problem in ML models.
-                - ⋯ Discourage disengagements: on user disconnect, hold its last block (possibly `NaN` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
+                - ⋯ Discourage disengagements: on user disconnect, hold its last block (`0` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
 Dying is bad.
                 - ⋯ Benchmark throughput, over localhost, with the default data (a file, preferably always the same one).
             - ⋯ Read from file.
             - ⋯ In extension, read from tabs.
         - ⋯ `.Accumulator`:
             - ⋯ Shuffle blocks.
-            - ⋯ Reward, filling `NaN`s of 0th numbers of cells with the numeric result of calling a function unless it's `NaN` too.
+            - ⋯ Reward, filling `0`s of 0th numbers of cells with the numeric result of calling a function unless it's `0` too.
                 - ⋯ By default, make F11/F12 give +1/-1 reward.
-            - ⋯ An alternative string-hashing strategy, namely, "ask the user" (display the string somewhere for at least a few seconds, send NaNs as the name, and record suggestions; the most distant one from all names in the database wins, and the mapping from string-hash to actual-data is preserved, so that even file recordings can be replayed comfortably).
+            - ⋯ An alternative string-hashing strategy, namely, "ask the user" (display the string somewhere for at least a few seconds, send 0s as the name, and record suggestions; the most distant one from all names in the database wins, and the mapping from string-hash to actual-data is preserved, so that even file recordings can be replayed comfortably).
 May need UI integration, though.
+                - ⋯ Nearest-neighbor lookup by names, to extract more from less.
             - ⋯ Once we have something that sounds recognizable, try an echo-state network, and see whether that makes it better or worse.
-(If a data point is non-`NaN`, add to it, else set it.)
                 - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
 (Procedural music.)
                 - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
 See whether we can get something even remotely passable to work.
 (And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)
                 - (This would have been so much easier if we just had a Neuralink device or an equivalent.)
             - ⋯ Extension-oriented, mainly-for-visualization things:
-                - ⋯ Name calibration, where each sensor's name can participate, and on `NaN` feedback (which is for all uncalibrated sensors) collect suggestions of what it is, as long as it's opened in this UI.
+                - ⋯ Name calibration, where each sensor's name can participate, and on uncalibrated `0`-data feedback collect suggestions of what it is, as long as it's opened in this UI.
                 - ⋯ Ability to hold a cell's button to only route its feedback, since it looks like we'll really need to scrounge for human-to-machine bandwidth, and labels won't be enough.
                     - ⋯ And the ability to use in-page keybindings.
 (Might even be *usable*.)
         - ⋯ `.Handler`: